unioulu/gameclue-spacegame/README.md

 ## Creating new scenes:

 1. Go to Assets/Scenes and duplicate any scene you want to use as a base for your new scene.
 (OnDeathScene and SplashScreen are special scenes, and are not covered by these instructions)
 1. Remove the enemy spawner gameObject from the scene.
-This is named ~something~Spawner, and contains three children.
+This is named `~something~Spawner`, and contains three children.
-1. Go to Assets/Prefabs/Spawners/EnemySpawners.
+1. Go to `Assets/Prefabs/Spawners/EnemySpawners`.
 1. Select an enemy spawner you want to use, or create a new one.
 (Note: if you change any existing spawner without duplicating it, then the change applies also to all scenes that use that spawner.)
-	1. To create a new enemySpawner, copy an existing enemySpawner prefab, and change it's EnemyList->defaultPrefabs and EnemySpawner->enemyPrefabs
+	1. To create a new enemySpawner, copy an existing enemySpawner prefab, and change it's `EnemyList->defaultPrefabs` and `EnemySpawner->enemyPrefabs`
-	1. EnemySpawner->enemyPrefabs is the list of prefabs that enemySpawner can spawn.
+	1. `EnemySpawner->enemyPrefabs` is the list of prefabs that enemySpawner can spawn.
 All enemies that can appear in the scene should be included here.
-	1. EnemyList->defaultPrefabs is used by SpawnList to create the enemy spawning pattern using the seed given in EnemySpawner.
+	1. `EnemyList->defaultPrefabs` is used by SpawnList to create the enemy spawning pattern using the seed given in EnemySpawner.
 This list can include multiple copies of a prefab in order to control the spawning probability.
 1. Drag your selected enemy spawner to the scene to replace the spawner you removed from the scene previously.
 1. Add any other gameObjects you want to that scene.
 1. Go to File->Build Settings and add your new scene to Scenes in Build.